 Over the years, a variety of procedures for forging the wakizashi have been developed.
 The first swords were made using low-carbon steel.
 When swordsmithing techniques have improved, high-carbon steel and Tamahagane has been developed; thus increasing the wakizashi’s toughness and durability.

-Black Japanese Wakizashi Iron Tsuba Samurai Sword Full Tang$205 Add to cart
+Japanese 9260 Spring Steel Wakizashi Samurai Sword$295 Add to cart

 Japanese Black Acid T10 Clay Tempered Samurai Sword Katana & Wakizashi$730 Add to cart